jannis-baum/bachelor-thesis/chapters/4-discussion.md

 Interface can be found within PharMe's GitHub issues labeled `P: Annotation Interface`.
 This list includes, for example, the naming of and searching for
-\glspl{brick} that was suggested by the expert while testing the application in chapter \ref{ch-testing} as well as some items regarding configuration and general robustness of the Annotation Interface.
-In the following, I will go into detail about future work beyond these minor features and changes, i.e. features to consider in implementing PharMe for more sophisticated testing or clinical environments.
+\glspl{brick} that was suggested by the expert while testing the application in Chapter \ref{ch-testing}, as well as some items regarding configuration and general robustness of the Annotation Interface.
+In the following, I will go into detail about future work beyond these minor features and changes, i.e. features to consider in implementing PharMe for more extensive testing or clinical environments.

-A major feature I conceptualized for the Annotation Interface in chapter
+A major feature I conceptualized for the Annotation Interface in Chapter
 \ref{ch-concept} is to employ techniques of natural language processing, to provide suggestions for which \glspl{brick} to use for an \gls{annotation} based on data from an external source such as \gls{cpic}.
 This was outside of the